Diversity, Equity & Inclusion at ISA

-Access to international programming is currently unequal in the US and we are committed to minimizing barriers so study abroad is more accessible to all students.
-We seek to not only make programs more accessible, but also ensure that each person feels adequately supported to engage fully with their study abroad programming.
-Full participation ensures maximum intercultural learning to benefit the students and all communities that they engage with.
+Access to international programming is currently unequal in the US and we are committed to minimizing barriers to help make study abroad more accessible to all students.
+We also seek to ensure that each person feels adequately supported to engage fully with their study abroad programming.
+Full participation ensures maximum intercultural learning that benefits the students and all communities that they engage with.

-We recognize that given an individual’s intersections of experiences and identities, each student has a unique study abroad journey and that each international educator has a unique role to play in the inclusivity of their institution.
-In additional to supporting students, the DEI Committee offers individualized and nuanced support for staff at partner universities and at ISA to ensure that international educators are also empowered to show up in our full humanity so we may support students in theirs.
+We recognize that given an individual’s intersections of experiences and identities, each student has a unique study abroad journey and that each international educator has a unique role to play in the inclusivity at their institution.
+In addition to supporting students, our team offers individualized and nuanced support for staff at partner universities and at ISA to ensure that international educators are also empowered to show up in full humanity so we may support students in theirs.

 ISA is committed to facilitating quality programming to students with varying levels of accessibility.
 With our wide portfolio of program types and locations we’re confident there is a suitable and accessible program for each student.
 Accommodations abroad can be complex and take time, so those with accessibility needs should inform ISA of any accommodations requests as early as possible in the advising process.
 Please contact email@example.com with questions or for more information.

-Once you are accepted into your ISA program and your final deadlines have passed, you are given access to a comprehensive Online Orientation within the ISA Student Portal.
+Once you have been accepted into your ISA program and your final deadlines have passed, you will be given access to a comprehensive Online Orientation within the ISA Student Portal.
 In the "Abroad Expectations" tile of the Online Orientation, you will be provided with city-specific historical and cultural background related to various elements of diversity.
 Additional outside resources devoted to diversity in each city may also be provided within this tile.

 ISA Today Blog and ISA Student Blog

 Additionally, ISA offers students the opportunity to blog about their experiences abroad from their own diverse perspectives.
-These posts can be found on the ISA Student Blog, and interested students should email email@example.com for more information.
+These posts can be found on the , and interested students should email for more information.

 ISA Diversity Scholarship

 The ISA Diversity Scholarship has been offered to students since 2008 and aims to make study abroad more accessible to students from a diversity of backgrounds.
-More information about this funding opportunity can be found on the ISA Scholarships page.
+More information about this funding opportunity can be found on the .